vdunlop/regex/Develop/gist-template.md

 See walkthrough for more details.

 ### Bracket Expressions
+For bracket expressions, we are referencing square brackets ([]).
+The characters within [] are the characters that we are looking for in our string search.
+The hyphen (-) is a special character used inside [] to indicate a range of alphanumeric characters.

+Our regex has several uses of bracket expressions:

+character 18 and 27 wraps around a group of characters that we are looking for in this position of a string.
+Notice the - being used as a range indicator and a literal - (see walkthrough for details)

+character 33 and 39; character 47 and 56 do the same as above

 ### Character Classes
+Character classes define which character(s) we are looking for.
+We are using several character classes in our regex:

+1. \w represents A through Z, a through z and 0 through 9.
+2. \d represents digits, 0 through 9.

+Our regex has a couple of character classes in use:

+characters 19 and 20 mean match any digit in this position

+characters 50 and 51 mean match any capital letters, small letters or digit in this position

 ### The OR Operator
 The OR operator is the pipe character |.
 It indicates to allow the characters or strings to either sides of the | and within parentheses () to be matched.
 For example, to look for a string that has .net, .com or .org in it, use: